-The nation watched and mourned when the president of the United States, the youngest ever, was buried at Arlington National Cemetery Nov.
+The nation watched and mourned when the president of the United States was buried at Arlington National Cemetery Nov.
 25, 1963, his term in office cut short by an assassin's bullet.

 John F. Kennedy, born May 29, 1917, served just two years, 10 months and two days as president, yet his grave remains among the most visited locations at Arlington.
 Two children who died in their infancy are interred beside him, as is his widowed first lady, Jacqueline Bouvier Kennedy Onassis.
 Robert F. Kennedy, to whom the family's political torch had passed, is buried nearby, also the victim of an assassin, killed in 1968 while seeking the high office of president.